1. POLICY STATEMENT

 If we do not agree to change your health and or personal information in accordance with your request, we will permit you to make a statement of the requested changes and we will enclose this with your record.

-CAG will take reasonable steps to ensure that your personal information which we may collect, use or disclose is accurate, complete and up-to-date.3.5 DATA STORAGE AND SECURITY
+CAG will take reasonable steps to ensure that your personal information which we will collect, use or disclose is accurate, complete and up-to-date.3.5 DATA STORAGE AND SECURITY

 CAG may store the personal information we collect from you in various forms, including through an electronic database.

 CAG will take reasonable steps to protect your personal information from misuse, interference, loss, unauthorised access, modification or disclosure.
 We use technologies and processes which are protected by secure network links, which are complemented by password protection, virus protection and internal quality procedures.

 CAG will destroy or permanently de-identify any of your information which is in its possession or control and which is no longer needed for the purpose for which it was collected, provided CAG is not required under an Australian law or court/tribunal or otherwise to retain the information.3.6 CROSS BORDER DISCLOSURES

 CAG may enter into arrangements with third parties to store data we collect, and such data may include personal information, outside of Australia.
 CAG will take reasonable steps to ensure that the third parties do not breach the APP.
 The steps CAG will take may include ensuring the third party is bound by privacy protection obligations which are the same (or substantially the same) as those which bind CAG and requiring that the third party have information security measures approved by CAG.3.7 IF YOU HAVE A COMPLAINT

 (b) CAG does not agree to provide you with access to your personal information

 (c) you have or a complaint about our information handling practices,

 You can lodge a complaint with or contact our Practice Manager on the details below or directly with the Federal Privacy Commissioner.3.8 HOW TO CONTACT US